Miral: Cast

-Background
+Production

-The Palestinian girl is author Rula Jebreal.
+The Palestinian girl is the author Rula Jebreal.
 Her novel on which the movie is based is a strongly autobiographical account of her youth in West Bank.
 She's torn between the injustice she sees at the hands of the Israeli army during the First Intifada and a desire for peace.

 Schnabel revealed that the project had relevance for his own family history, figuring that he was a pretty good person to tell the other side of the story, given his background, as an American Jew whose mother was president, in 1948, of the Brooklyn chapter of Hadassah the Women's Zionist Organisation of America.

+Release

+The film was released on 3 September at the 2010 Venice Film Festival and on 15 September 2010 in France.
+The film was set for release on 3 December 2010 in the United Kingdom, and on 25 March 2011 in the United States.

+Miral was initially rated R by the MPAA for "some violent content including a sexual assault."
+Later, however, it was reclassified to PG-13 for "thematic material, and some violent content including a sexual assault" after an appeal of the R rating by the Weinstein Company.

 Reception

 Critics

 Miral received negative reviews from critics.
-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 17%, based on 64 reviews, and an average rating of 4.4/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 18%, based on 65 reviews, and an average rating of 4.5/10.
 On Metacritic, the film has a weighted average score of 45 out of 100, based on 51 critics, indicating "mixed or average reviews".

 Kelly Vance wrote that "Pinto handles the central role with a certain dignity, but the real drama is in Miral’s rejection of violence in favor of Hind Husseini’s (Abbass) example of education and negotiation".

 Kenneth Morefield opined that "Miral is an ambitious film, and it may be that Schnabel's reputation has led to unrealistic expectations about what any film can (or should attempt to) accomplish.
 While it falls short of greatness, it has many admirable qualities".

 Sheri Linden of The Los Angeles Times writes, "The lack of a compelling lead figure, combined with Schnabel's tentative approach to the material, casts the film's later stretches in the balmy glow of soap opera."
 Justin Chang of Variety similarly adds, "Schnabel's signature blend of splintered storytelling and sobering humanism feels misapplied to this sweeping multigenerational saga of four Arab women living under Israeli occupation, the youngest of which, Miral, emerges a bland totem of hope rather than a compelling movie subject."

 Deborah Young of The Hollywood Reporter described the film as "a political film with a message of hope, on the obvious side".

 Miral was reviewed by Geoffrey Macnab of The Independent as "choppily edited" and "unevenly performed" but also "courageous" and "groundbreaking."